 Andy is a US airline pilot.
 Having a month off and wanting to sail, he joined us in Dumaguete.
 Together we went to Tubbataha reef and then on to Puerto Princesa.
 We enjoyed dissertating with him on life, religion and politics while crunching some good sailing miles under the keel.
 Getting a bit stuck waiting for parts here meant that the month pretty much ran out, but not before we went on a motorcycle tour of the area.

-Embarked in: Dumaguete, PI
+Embarked in: Dumaguete, PIDisembarked in: Puerto Princesa, PI

 Approx. miles sailed: 300